GoogleChrome/web.dev/src/site/content/en/fast/reduce-network-payloads-using-text-compression/index.md

 ---
-page_type: guide
+layout: post
 title: Minify and compress network payloads
 author: houssein
+date: 2018-11-05
 description: |
   There are two useful techniques that can be used to improve the performance of your web page, minification and data compression.
 Incorporating both of these techniques reduces payload sizes and in turn improves page load times.
 web_lighthouse:
   - uses-text-compression
   - unminified-css
   - unminified-javascript
-web_updated_on: 2018-12-06
-web_published_on: 2018-11-05
-wf_blink_components: N/A
+codelabs:
+  - codelab-text-compression
+  - codelab-text-compression-brotli
 ---

-# Minify and compress network payloads

 There are two useful techniques that can be used to improve the performance of your web page: